 However, here again, it’s important to remember that content marketing, email marketing, website optimization and all other tactics are closely related and intertwined.
 Email marketing is very efficient if the content/offer is good/relevant and if it fits in a customer-centric overall approach.
 There is no email marketing without content.

 The same goes for mobile marketing and social media marketing.
-Content is a social object we interact with and spurs interaction in different possible forms and it plays a crucial role in all decisions we take, regardless of the channel as mentioned in my post on content marketing personas.
+Content is a social object we interact with and spurs interaction in different possible forms and it plays a crucial role in all decisions we take, regardless of the channel.

 Where does content marketing end?